-Upgrade DPW Phone System and Computer Applications • other D ogrades to core technology systems may allow for more efficient and effective use with PW/SWSB technology systems. (i.e., Beta Pavement Management System, Government is utility billing system, and Trimble Unity Asset Management [TUAM] software).
-Action Items to Implement Ø Task 1: Continue communications with the IT Department.
+Upgrade DPW Phone System and Computer Applications DPW u other D Solution pgrades to core technology systems may allow for more efficient and effective use with PW/SWSB technology systems. (i.e., Beta Pavement Management System, Government ns utility billing system, and Trimble Unity Asset Management [TUAM] software).
+Action Items to Implement ☑ Task 1: 0 Town's te needed, compute should be resource Task 1: Continue communications with the IT Department.
 The IT Department supplies the Town's technology needs.
 Therefore, DPW should continue to reach out and support, where needed, IT's efforts to address current phone system deficiencies and update/upgrade core computer applications.
 It may help to prioritize broad objectives related to which hardware/software should be addressed first/next, strategies for completing upgrades/updates, and identify any resources necessary to help ensure completion of upgrades/updates.
-V Anticipated Benefits • The DPW will benefit from access to up-to-date phone and technology systems.
+Task 2: I through hardware coordinat on accon Task 2: Identify a DPW staff member to lead and oversee upgrades and implementation through completion.
+A staff member who has knowledge of and experience with phone system hardware and software-as well as general computer office applications-should be identified to coordinate efforts with the IT Department.
+This person should meet regularly with IT staff to focus on accomplishments, progress, and next steps until all upgrades/updates are complete.
+Task 3: I current a existing p for upgrades daily service.
+Task 3: Develop evaluation criteria to determine which devices should be prioritized for current and future upgrades/updates.
+The action plan should include a process to evaluate existing phone system features and devices and prioritize specific hardware and/or software types for upgrades.
+Furthermore, the plan should prioritize office and computer hardware and software upgrades.
+Prioritization should be centered on which devices and technologies are most utilized fo daily service delivery needs and are critical to DPW operations and service delivery.
+Anticipated Benefits The DPW will benefit from access to up-to-date phone and technology systems.
 This can save time for staff and create efficiencies when completing daily tasks and assignments.
 This time can be reallocated to other DPW initiatives.
 The DPW will benefit from utilization of up-to-date phone and technology systems, which can improve customer service efficiency and effectiveness and strengthen relationships with key stakeholder groups, the business community, and residents.
-Risks No Action No action can adversely impact the DPW's customer service effectiveness and cause tension between the DPW and the public.
+Risks No Action No a betw ction can adversely impact the DPW's customer service effectiveness and cause tension een the DPW and the public.
 No action can negatively impact staff morale and motivation from not having access to sufficient technological resources needed to complete daily tasks, which will impact overall performance of the DPW and service delivery quality.
-No action may adversely impact the DPW's current efforts to efficiently, consistently, and accurately collect and analyze data generated from operations and service delivery to be utilized in performance measure/key performance indicator (KPI) reporting.
+No a accu utilize No action may adversely impact the DPW's current efforts to efficiently, consistently, and accurately collect and analyze data generated from operations and service delivery to be utilized in performance measure/key performance indicator (KPI) reporting.